Sharleen Stratton

-Sharleen Stratton (born 9 October 1987) is an Australian diver who won gold medals at the 2006 and 2010 Commonwealth Games, and competed at the 2008 and 2012 Olympics.
+Sharleen Marie Stratton (born 9 October 1987) is an Australian diver who won gold medals at the 2006 and 2010 Commonwealth Games, and competed at the 2008 and 2012 Olympics.
 She is a current Australian Institute of Sport scholarship holder.

 Like many other divers, Stratton started in gymnastics but switched to diving at age 12.
 With Briony Cole, she won gold at the Commonwealth Games in the 3 metre synchronized diving springboard event.
 In 2011, she won the bronze medal in the 3 m synchronised springboard at the 2011 World Aquatics Championships with Anabelle Smith.

 At the London 2012 Olympics, Stratton placed fifth in the 3 m springboard and synchronised 3 m springboard, together with Anabelle Smith.